ni/measurement-plugin-python/README.md

     REM Example: cd "..\measurement-services-python\examples\dc_measurement"
     ```

 3. Run `poetry install`.
-This command creates/updates the .venv and installs all the dependencies(including `ni-measurement-service` package) needed for the Example into `.venv`
+This command creates/updates the .venv and installs all the dependencies(including `ni-measurementlink-service` package) needed for the Example into `.venv`

     ``` cmd
     poetry install